Pink and White Terraces: Mapping

-Loss
+Disappearance

 On 10 June 1886, Mount Tarawera erupted.
 The eruption spread from west of Wahanga dome, 5 km to the north, down to Lake Rotomahana.
 The volcano belched out hot mud, red hot boulders, and immense clouds of black ash from a 17 km rift that crossed the mountain, passed through the lake, and extended beyond into the Waimangu valley.

 After the eruption, a crater over 100 m in depth encompassed the former site of the terraces.
 After some years this filled with water to form a new Lake Rotomahana, 30–40 m higher, ten times larger and deeper than the old lake.

-Alfred Patchet Warbrick, a boat builder at Te Wairoa, witnessed the eruption of Mount Tarawera from Maunga Makatiti to the north of Lake Tarawera.
-Warbrick soon had whaleboats on Lake Tarawera investigating the new landscape; he in time became the chief guide to the post-eruption attractions.
-Warbrick never accepted that the Pink and White Terraces had been destroyed.

-Rediscovery
+After methodically examining the region over the months following the eruption, along with a number of government experts, Percy Smith declared that either the terraces were buried under stone, or else had sunk into the main crater.

+Location

+The prevailing view in the years following the 1886 eruption was that the terraces had been destroyed and that they would never be seen again.
+However, there were some, Chief Guide Warbrick principal among them, who continued to maintain that they had survived, buried beneath a deposit of mud and volcanic ash, although none was able to produce any evidence to support claims of survival.